MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/Get-MgBetaRoleManagementCloudPcRoleAssignmentDirectoryScope.md

 Provided so that callers can get the directory objects using $expand at the same time as getting the role assignment.
 Read-only.
 Supports $expand.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgRoleManagementCloudPcRoleAssignmentDirectoryScope](/powershell/module/Microsoft.Graph.DeviceManagement.Enrollment/Get-MgRoleManagementCloudPcRoleAssignmentDirectoryScope?view=graph-powershell-v1.0)

 ## SYNTAX